 Ever since The Terminator was released back in 1984, there’s been slight apprehension surrounding Artificial intelligence (AI) and augmented reality (AR).
 But they’ve been a part of our lives for years, whether we’ve realized it or not.
 And you know what, John Connor hasn’t come back to warn us against it.
-If he does, it’ll probably be to suggest “You should be using AI in e-commerce!”
+If he does, it’ll probably be to suggest “You should be using AI in your e-commerce strategy!”

 Since 1914, AI has helped power commercial airplanes’ autopilot functionality.
 Today, spam filters, mobile check deposits, and facial-recognition technology all use AI and AR to make consumers’ lives easier.

 Now, brands and retailers are tapping this technology to improve the shopping experience for customers in innovative new ways.
 Thanks to the growth of AI in e-commerce, shopping from home just got a lot more exciting.